ColdHeat/PsNeePy/README.md

 4. Connect to the ESP8266 via WiFi and use the [WebREPL](http://micropython.org/webrepl/) to connect.

-    The SSID will be `MicroPython-xxxxxx` where the x's are part of the NodeMCU's MAC address.
+    The SSID will be `MicroPython-xxxxxx` where the x's are part of the ESP8266's MAC address.
 The password is `micropythoN`.

 5. Upload `main.py` through the "Send a file" interface.